 Do you have any plans to entertain family or friends or need a little something in the way of refreshment after a day of Christmas shopping at the mall?
 If so, I thought I would share my favorite festive holiday drink with you as the Countdown to Christmas continues.

-I posted this recipe a few years ago when I first started blogging.
-My friend, Karen served it at her annual Christmas cookie exchange party.
+My friend, Karen serves this at her annual Christmas cookie exchange party every year.
 Since then it has become one of my favorite drinks.
 I call it a drink, but it is more like a dessert in a glass that you enjoy eating with a spoon rather than drinking.

 To serve it this year, I saw these colorful Marta Double Old-Fashioned glasses from CB2 when I was in NYC.
 I loved the colors and price tag.
 They are wide enough to use a spoon and a straw and look festive when grouped together on a serving tray.